Interpretable Battery Cycle Life Range Prediction Using Early Degradation Data at Cell Level: Theoretical background

-The prediction interval coverage probability (PICP) is employed to evaluate the accuracy of prediction intervals.
-The PICP shows the percentage of output values to be covered by the lower and upper bounds of the prediction intervals.
-A larger PICP means that more output values will fall in the constructed prediction intervals, and vice versa.
-The PICP is defined as \cite{khosravi2010construction},
+Two commonly used metrics for range predictions are prediction interval coverage probability (PICP) and mean prediction interval width (MPIW) \cite{khosravi2010construction}.

+The PICP shows the percentage of output values covered between the lower and upper bounds of the PIs and as such assesses the calibration of the range predictions.
+A larger PICP means that more output values will fall in the constructed PIs, and vice versa.
+The PICP is defined as,

-where $c_i$ is a binary variable that only takes two values, either 0 or 1.
-If the output value $y_i$ is covered by the interval from the lower bound $L_i$ to the upper bound $U_i$ of the constructed prediction interval, then $c_i=1$; otherwise $c_i=0$.
-Ideally, the PICP should be as close to its nominal value as possible, which in reality does not happen very often, unfortunately.
+where $c_i=1$, if the output value $y_i$ is covered by the interval from the lower bound $L_i$ to the upper bound $U_i$ of the constructed PI; otherwise $c_i=0$.

-It is common practice to choose the nominal coverage probabilities for prediction intervals by convention, and then compare the actual coverage probabilities with the nominal coverage probabilities in order to assess the performance of the quantile regression models \cite{wang2008coverage} \cite{landon2008choosing}.
-In these work, only a limited number of nominal coverage probabilities are selected and assessed.
-Here, we propose an area-based error score (ABES) function for tuning hyperparameters of the QRF model so as to calibrate coverage probabilities associated with prediction intervals, and also for subsequent assessment of calibration error on test set.
-The prediction interval coverage probability vs. its corresponding actual coverage probability is plotted and then the resulting curve is compared with the reference line, as visualized in Fig. \ref{fig_4}.
-The ABES is then calculated as

-where $A$ denotes area enclosed by the curve of actual coverage probability vs. prediction interval coverage probability (in red color) and reference line (in black color) and shaded with red color, and $B$ denotes the area of the lower triangle under reference line shaded with grey color (see Fig. \ref{fig_4}).
+In a practical application, such as the battery cycle life prediction in the present work, the width of constructed PIs is of equal importance as the coverage probability since it does not make much sense to have PIs with high coverage probability and large width at the same time.
+For a narrower PI, the prediction is clearly more informative than for a wider PI.
+Therefore, there is also a need to assess the sharpness of range predictions, which can be done via MPIW, defined as,

+Theoretically, it is desirable to have PIs with a PICP value close to their nominal coverage (e.g., 95\%) and a small MPIW value.

+Both PICP and MPIW only assess PIs from one aspect.
+A comprehensive measure of both coverage probability and width of PIs at the same time is the averaged interval score (AIS), proposed in Ref. \cite{gneiting2007strictly}, which is defined as

+The AIS defined above rewards narrow PIs and penalizes intervals missed by the observation with a weight depending on $\alpha$, as defined in Eqn. (\ref{eq: 11}).
+The AIS is used for standard QRF training.